luccarizzi/dat-band/README.md

 ### Current:

-User can search for a band, album or musician
+* User can search for a band, album or musician
-user can see a list of results according to the search input
+* User can see a list of results according to the search input
-User can click on a result and be redirected to the selected page
+* User can click on a result and be redirected to the selected page
-User can see a dedicated page of the selected band, album or musician
+* User can see a dedicated page of the selected band, album or musician
-User can click on link to other pages within the current page
+* User can click on link to other pages within the current page
-User can watch YouTube videos within the Band page
+* User can watch YouTube videos within the Band page

 ### Future:

-User can search for albums by release year.
+* User can search for albums by release year
-User can search for bands by music genre
+* User can search for bands by music genre

 ## Lessons Learned